xenify-io/litepaper/README.md

 <br>

 Introducing [Phoenix Apes](https://docs.ysl.io/protocol-features/Phoenix-NFT), the exclusive NFT collectible that brings together the Xenify and YSL.IO communities.
-By owning one of these remarkable NFTs, users of Xenify will unlock an amplified burn effect that effectively doubles the user's batch count when burning XEN or USDy.
+By owning one of these remarkable NFTs, users of Xenify will unlock an amplified burn effect that effectively doubles the user's batch count when burning vXEN or vUSDy.
 Remember, the more batches a user burns, the greater the burn fee discount.

 Furthermore, holders of the Phoenix NFT will be offered a range of benefits, such as the opportunity to earn USDC rewards every 8 hours and the ability to bypass the Sigma Exit Rate on the YSL.IO protocol.
 With these added perks, Phoenix Apes heighten user engagement while making significant contributions to the growth of both the Xenify and YSL.IO ecosystems.